|

 The amount of time for a passage depends upon many factors, but weather is the most important of the unpredictable variables.
 Please ask your Captain about specific passage details and expectations for availability.
 As a general rule of thumb, you should have a reasonably flexible time-frame and not establish time constrains for a passage.
 Please communicate with your Captain about your time-frame as weather related delays or postponements can and do occur.

 Yes.
-For our rallies, the SDSA provides educational seminars/webinars, information about recommended safety equipment and on-site recommendations when convenient.
+For our rallies, the SDSA provides educational seminars/webinars and information about recommended safety equipment.
 We also maintain a Shore Coordinator that tracks rally boats on a daily basis.
 All rally boats are required to “check-in” daily with the Shore Coordinator.
-During rallies, the SDSA also provides a SSB Radio Net Coordinator and professional weather forecaster who corresponds with all boats on a daily basis.
+During rallies, the SDSA also provides a professional weather forecaster who corresponds with the fleet on a daily basis.
 We also work closely with the USCG during rallies in tracking boats.
 Underway, we support your emergency concerns with an emergency response team.
-Upon completing your rally Crew Emergency/Waiver Form, you are registered in our database for the rally and we will refer to that information if needed.
+Upon completing your Crew Emergency/Waiver Form, you are registered in our database for the rally and we will refer to that information if needed.
 Your family and friends may follow the fleet and track your passage with our follow-the-fleet link.
 We do not provide tracking and safety support services for non-rally passages.

 The SDSA maintains no control over how and when a captain or crew chooses to respond.
 Review your posts for accuracy.
 Upload any supporting documents that speak to your experience.